 Tash Sultana, Powderfinger, Rufus Du Sol, Bon Iver, Bertie Blackman and others also make an appearance on the Detention soundtrack.
 You can play it above or link to it here.
 (Note some songs may contain explicit content.)

 If you’re writing your own story, try making a book soundtrack.
 It allows you to disappear from your everyday life and slip down into the world of the story.
+Here’s a short video on how I made the soundtrack.

 You can link to various stores to buy the book here or contact your local bookshop or supplier.